Jinntec/fore-docs/content/guides/writing/_index.md

 <!-- onward with next instance, bind and submission elements -->
 ```

+This eases to find/navigate constraints as well as
+submissions that belong to certain data.

 ### use prefixed ids

 It can help to keep overview by using prefixes for certain elements which makes them easier to memorize